 During normal use, the SDM does not require any internal adjustments or additional calibrations.
 However, to guarantee continuous performance, reliability and safety of the SDMS, routine checks and maintenance procedures (including cleaning/disinfection) as well as safety and functionality checks should be performed regularly.

-The Technical Manual for the SenTec Digital Monitor (SDM) provides instructions for cleaning and/or disinfecting the SDM and the Digital Sensor Adapter Cable.
-Please refer to the respective Directions for Use for instructions for cleaning and/or disinfecting SenTec TC Sensors.
+The Technical Manual for the Sentec Digital Monitor (SDM) provides instructions for cleaning and/or disinfecting the SDM and the Digital Sensor Adapter Cable.
+Please refer to sentec.com/ifu.

 Routine Checks

 The following checks should be performed regularly: